M.S. Express Application for Columbia, Barnard, and General Studies Students

 Advantages of Continuing on to the M.S.
 Program at Columbia

-Continuing on to an M.S. degree program at Columbia University offers several advantages to qualified students presently in the B.S. program:
+Continuing on to an M.S. degree program at Columbia University offers several advantages to qualified students presently in the B.S. or B.A. program:

 - Advanced courses have been designed to have the exact prerequisites students have taken, or may be able to take, as undergraduates.

-- Graduate courses may be taken during senior year and count towards the M.S. degree, provided these courses are not being counted toward the undergraduate degree, potentially reducing the time needed to obtain an M.S. degree.
+- Some Columbia graduate courses may be taken during senior year and count towards the M.S. degree, provided these courses are not being counted toward the undergraduate degree, potentially reducing the time needed to obtain an M.S. degree.

-- Better planning of courses, without taking all M.S. requirements can be started in the senior year and do not need to all fit within two or three semesters.
-This makes possible a more streamlined set of courses, as well as increased depth and breadth.
+- There is more flexibility in course planning if M.S. requirements can be started in the senior year and do not need to all fit within two or three semesters.
+Such flexibility could make possible a more streamlined set of courses, as well as increased depth and breadth.

-- An increased efficiency.
-Students do not have to move to a new area, but will instead be in an institution and city they already know.
-This, together with the seamless sequences of courses the program makes possible, can result in a shorter time towards the M.S. degree.
+- Students do not have to move to a new area, and will continue their studies in an institution and city they already know well.

-- Summer projects taken at the end of the senior year for research credit can count towards the M.S. degree, provided the student has found a suitable adviser willing to supervise them and that credits have not been applied toward the B.S. degree
+- A summer project course taken at Columbia right after the senior year may count towards the M.S. degree, provided that the student has found a suitable adviser willing to supervise the project and its credits have not been applied toward the undergraduate degree.

-The B.S. and M.S. requirements must be satisfied separately before the corresponding degree is awarded.
+The B.S./B.A. and M.S. requirements must be satisfied separately before the corresponding degree is awarded.

 Although the M.S.
 Express application simplifies the application procedure, it does not guarantee admission.
 Columbia and Barnard undergraduate student housing and undergraduate student financial aid packages do not carry over to an M.S. program at Columbia University.
 If the student later decides to apply for admission to the Ph.D. program at Columbia, he/she will have to satisfy all Ph.D. admission requirements.